 Ask any survivor of a war how many heinous crimes has he witnessed and the person will surely be able to tell you a million tales.
 And every tale will be a narrative of a harsh struggle.
 We, the offspring’s of a peaceful era, might not be able to relate to the ways of such folk, however we are not completely absolved from the struggle.
 Although the casualties of the conflict we face might not be so physical in nature, it has consequences that crop up from time to time but remain de-linked to a much vaster social phenomenon.

-The conflicts that prevail today are rooted in multiple factors like a persistent change in the basic value system of the nation, identity crises, adaptation to globalization etc. It is not something one can escape because it affects almost every dimension of our lives, be it Work/Job, be it relationships or be it lifestyle.
+The conflicts that prevail today are rooted in multiple factors like a persistent change in the basic value system of the nation, identity crisis, adaptation to globalization etc. It is not something one can escape because it affects almost every dimension of our lives, be it Work/Job, be it relationships or be it lifestyle.

 Here is a list of paradoxes that exist in our culture today: